-- SYPTE generated an operational surplus of £0.2 million from a budget of £59.7 million primarily due to vacancy savings in operational departments. - SYPTE's net worth increased by £12.8 million.
-This increase is primarily due to an increase in unusable reserves in respect of the Pension Reserve (£6.0 million) and Revaluation Reserve (£4.7 million).
-Total usable reserves increased by £2.8 million from £21.5 million to £24.3 million due to the write-back of provisions and pension reserve, and the recognition of Capital Grants for capital expenditure in future years, and smaller movements in the Operational Revenue Reserve and Capital Receipts Reserve. - £10.1 million of capital investment was delivered during the year.
-Of this £6.3 million related to assets owned by SYPTE.
+- SYPTE generated an operational surplus of £0.8 million from a budget of £60.4 million primarily due to savings on concessionary fare reimbursement payments to bus operators. - SYPTE's net worth decreased by £0.6 million.
+This decrease is primarily due to a decrease in unusable reserves in respect of the Deferred Capital Grants Reserve (£2.1 million) and Revaluation Reserve (£0.6 million), offset by an increase in the Pension Reserve (£2.4 million).
+Total usable reserves decreased by £0.4 million from £24.3 million to £23.9 million primarily due to the draw down of £0.6 million from the Capital Grants Unapplied Reserve to finance capital expenditure during the year, offset by smaller movements in the Operational Revenue Reserve. - £8.9 million of capital investment was delivered during the year.
+Of this £6.2 million related to assets owned by SYPTE.